Friday, August 26, 2016

 A TANTRUM CHANGES THE COURSE OF HISTORY...
 FOR AWHILE

-Marie's tantrum against Prime Minister Richelieu in the king's presence bring two days of crisis called the "Day of Dupes" and the choice for Richelieu and war.
+Marie loses her temper against Prime Minister Richelieu in the king's presence.
+That disrespect brings the crisis called the "Day of Dupes," and Louis's choice for Richelieu and war.

 (November 10-11, 1630)